NaN's in the simulation

 Can you provide the exact command line you used to produce the problem?

-#4 Updated by Gianluca Petrillo about 5 years ago
+#4 Updated by Gianluca Petrillo over 5 years ago

 - Status changed from Assigned to Feedback